 Panasonic G9 versus Panasonic GX85

-The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were officially introduced, respectively, in November 2017 and April 2016.
+The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were revealed to the public, respectively, in November 2017 and April 2016.
 Both the G9 and the GX85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The G9 has a resolution of 20.2 megapixel, whereas the GX85 provides 15.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Panasonic GX85.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic G9 and the Panasonic GX85 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is considerably smaller (35 percent) than the Panasonic G9.
 Moreover, the GX85 is substantially lighter (35 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the GX85 does not feature any corresponding weather-sealing.